 REST YOUR HEAD

 After all that gallivanting, you’ll be just about ready to collapse.
 Thankfully, Galway’s got accommodation offerings that will have you feeling right at home as soon as you step foot inside the door.
-Salthill is home to The NEST Boutique Hostel, where you can choose from a range of private rooms, en suite or dorm rooms to share with fellow travellers alongside chill out spaces, a fully equipped guest kitchen, laundry facilities, free car parking and a complimentary brekkie all while fitting any budget.
-Moving closer to the city centre, the four star House Hotel is located just a stone’s throw from the buzzing Quay Street, boasting one of Galway’s premiere cocktail bars and an extremely trendy lounge.
+In the heart of the bustling city with two locations on Forster street and Quay street, Snoozles Hostel is the perfect spot to rest your head after a busy day out.
+You can choose from a range of private en suite or dorm rooms, alongside chill out spaces, a fully equipped guest kitchen, laundry facilities, free car parking and a complimentary brekkie all while fitting any budget.

 Just off Eyre Square, the stylish The Lane Boutique Residence has an abundance of cafes, bars and restaurants walking distance away, you are in the perfect location for exploring the city of tribes and for enjoying a night away from home in the timeless elegance of the Lane's rooms.
 Moving away from the epicenter to the city outskirts, The g Hotel and spa is a luxurious 5 star getaway spot, treat yourself to a truly glamorous night in complete comfort.
 Take the time to indulge in the g's spa treatments and make some special memories.
 No matter where you decide to lay your head you a sure to receive a warm Galway welcome and a safe and relaxing experience.